lf-edge/ekuiper/docs/en_US/sqls/overview.md

-Kuiper offers a SQL-like query language for performing transformations and computations over streams of events.
-This document describes the syntax, usage and best practices for the Kuiper query language.
+eKuiper offers a SQL-like query language for performing transformations and computations over streams of events.
+This document describes the syntax, usage and best practices for the eKuiper query language.

 - [Stream specifications](streams.md)
 - [Query languange element](query_language_elements.md)